MakeSchool-17/trip-planner-ios-client-gordoneliel/TripPlanner/Pods/Gloss/README.md

 ### Swift 2 and Swift 1.2

 Gloss was written for use with Swift 2.
-If you are a Swift 1.2 user, you can install the version found on the `swift_1.2` branch.

-Note: The `swift_1.2` branch will not include improvements made using features specific to Swift 2.
+Support for Swift 1.2 via the `swift_1.2` branch was dropped as of version 0.6.0.

 ## Usage